![]() |

 There are several special characters that can be used to alter the way the widgets are gridded in the window.
 Each special character serves as a type of placeholder that indicates what to do with that position in the grid:

-Tells grid that the widget specified right before this one in the list should span this column as well.
-To span more than one column, place a "-" in each widget position to span.
-A "-" may not follow a "^" or an "x".
+(a minus sign)- Tells grid that the widget specified right before this one in the list should span this column as well.
+To span more than one column, place a

 "^"